JeremyHepker/GlowCurveAnalysis/README.md

 # Glow Curve Analysis Software

 This tool is designed to automatically determine the TLD material glow curve which is being analyized, deconvolves, and outputs the glow peaks.
-TLD glow curve data provided by the user in a properly fromatted .csv file.
+TLD glow curve data provided by the user in a properly formatted .csv file.

 ## Getting Started